-Nevada currently has a TEFRA program and three HCBS 1915(c) waivers that serve children, including a new program for children and adults with dementia and related conditions.
+Nevada currently has a Katie Beckett TEFRA program and three HCBS 1915(c) waivers that serve children, including a new program for children and adults with dementia and related conditions.
 Only the Katie Beckett TEFRA program waives parent income.
 For a list of Nevada’s methods of accessing Medicaid for people who are disabled, see this overview.

 Nevada previously charged a family fee or “parental reimbursement” for families who earn more than 200% of the federal poverty level.
 See this Parental Reimbursement Questionnaire.
 As of 2019, there was a moratorium on collection of these fees, and we are not aware of these fees being reinstated.